 We spend many of our waking hours at work, so we better love what we do.
 So how can you work more joyfully, not to mention more intelligently and quickly?
 Finding your creative flow and sparking innovative juices is important, as is pulling together in team spirit.

-By 2030, the number of Americans age 65 and over is projected to be about 71.5 million, of which nearly 10 million will be 85 and up.
+By 2030, the number of Americans age 65 and over has been projected to reach about 71.5 million, nearly 10 million of whom will be 85 and up.
 The good news is that many seniors report better health, greater wealth, and higher levels of education than seniors in past decades.